 Beecham told the council that the check "represents the support of over 800 people in the broader community to the libraries of Palo Alto."
-The foundation, he said, is committed to raising $4 million to furnish the three libraries whose renovations were included in the 2008 bond package (the Downtown Library project was completed in July, and Main Library construction will start after the Mitchell Park branch reopens next year).
+The foundation, he said, is committed to raising $4 million to furnish the three libraries in the 2008 bond package (the renovation of the Downtown Library was completed last year and Main Library will be closed for construction after the Mitchell Park branch is reopened).
 The group has already raised $3.6 million, or roughly 90 percent of its target amount, he said.

-While the bond funds can only be used for the library's construction, the foundation's contribution will pay for technology, books, furniture and electronic materials for the new facility.
-The foundation had also contributed $275,000 to furnish the Downtown Library.
+While the bond funds can only be used for the library's construction, the foundation's contribution will pay for technology, books, furniture and electronic materials for the new facility, which is scheduled to open next year.
+The foundation had also contributed $275,000 to furnish the Downtown Library last year.

-"I don't think it's just rhetoric to say that this is a historic moment in Palo Alto's history — to have a coalition of citizens come together and say that one of our Palo Alto resources is important enough that we're going to donate to the tune of $1.9 million," Palo Alto Mayor Sid Espinosa said.
+"I don't think it's just rhetoric to say that this is a historic moment in Palo Alto's history -- to have a coalition of citizens come together and say that one of our Palo Alto resources is important enough that we're going to donate to the tune of $1.9 million to the city for our libraries," Palo Alto Mayor Sid Espinosa said.
 "It's truly extraordinary."

-"I think libraries are the ultimate democratic institution, and this is really a wonderful moment," Gail Price said.
+"I think libraries are the ultimate democratic institution and this is really a wonderful moment," Price said.

 The campaign, chaired by Alison Cormack and Susie Thom, has received contributions ranging from $25 to $1.5 million, according to a statement from the foundation.
 Those who contribute $5,000 or more will be recognized for joining at the "Leadership" level on the donor wall at each of the three libraries.

 The foundation's "Launch our Libraries" campaign will continue until December 2012.